cfwalter/sound/README.md

 # sound
 Experimental "sound only" game

-Use headphones are recommended.
+Headphones are recommended.

-Try and match the pitch and volume in your left and right ears
+Try and match the pitch and volume in the left and right channels.